Program description

 Scholarly work could include writing a review article (to be approved by the Directors of the Application).
 Students should complete the work over 3 quarters, and submit a manuscript for publication, or for review by the CVP Directors.

-Students choosing to perform original researchare required to complete the research over 4-6 quarters, and to submit a manuscript for publication.
+Students choosing to perform original research are required to complete the research over 4-6 quarters.
 Clinical, translational or basic research may be chosen.

 Evaluation

-Scholarly project: The mentor, together with the CVP Application Directors or designated co-mentors, will review the student's progress on a bi-annual basis.
-For each review, students will be expected to prepare a report regarding their progress.
+Scholarly project: The mentor, together with the CVP Application Directors or designated co-mentors, will meet with students on a bi-annual basis to review progress.
+For each review, students will be expected to prepare a brief report.
 For successful completion, the scholarly work must be submitted to the Directors for review.

 Degree Offered for Research Option: